mahendranj-outlook/example-repo/README.md

-# example-repo
+# Example repository
-A sample description in here
+This is a sample repo, Hello World!